 During regular flat stages, these riders work for their team leaders and are occasionally permitted a foray up the road in the day’s break.
 But when it comes to the time trial stages, they are expected to perform.

-Recent success in his Grand Tour debut has shown that Brit Alex Dowsett is a time trial specialist.
+Brit Alex Dowsett is a time trial specialist, as he has shown in stage races and the 2014 Commonwealth Games time trial title.
 To have the ability to maintain these high power outputs at threshold, a large lung capacity is vital, as is being able to put up with extended periods in an aero tuck.
 These riders are motivated by bettering their own times, power outputs and stats to go that extra bit faster.

 Puncheurs are riders best suited to rolling courses with short, steep climbs.
 The Spring Classics are ideal for them.
 When it comes to the Tour, these guys will be eyeing victories on the more rolling stages.
 Otherwise, they are used by the team to work for their leaders to reel in breaks or attacking to make other teams and riders chase.